AgarwalSaurav/FencedFilter/README.md

 As I have said above, interest in the program, if there is any,  will influence future development.
-It works as I need it to for now, though I am itching to do mode.
+It works as I need it to for now, though I am itching to do more.
 These are some things I would like to do:

 1. I'd like to make it a proper Markdown processor to generate HTML.
 It doesn't seem like that would be too hard, but I can't count the times I have thought